 The conservative answer should include some element of realistic fatalism about the human condition.
 That's what conservatives are best at.

-Taxes, taxes Letter from my accountant:
+A proximity tax.
+Letter from my accountant:

 Form: MTA-5 — Estimated Metropolitan Commuter Transportation Mobility Tax Payment